teavanist/NodeJSExpress-eCommerce/README.md

-# NodeJSExpress-eCommerce
+# Node.JS and Express eCommerce app
-A Node.JS-Express eCommerce app we made as part of our University Secure Web Development project Work in progress
+This is a simple eCommerce app that our team developed as part of the Secure Web Development course taught by Dr.Giancarlo at the University of Saarland.

+## Technologies

+ - Node.JS
+ - Express JS with Pug.js
+ - SQLite Database using Sequelize ORM
+ - Passport JS